ankita966/RoomieRadar/README.md

 ## 🏁 Built For
 Created as part of a submission for **Hack With Beat 2025**, a music-themed hackathon celebrating creativity and vibes.

-## 📸 Screenshots (Optional)
-_Add screenshots here if you’d like to show the UI._

 ## 🧠 Author
-Built solo by [Your Name] — first-time hacker, music lover, and vibe curator.
+Built solo by [Ankita Jethani] — first-time hacker, music lover, and vibe curator.

 ---